DevKhalyd/rgProjects/README.md

 Notifications for IOS and Android more customize

-I think with those topics learned I'll be closer to be a senior
+I think with those topics learned I'll be closer to be a senior in Flutter